NixOS/foundation/README.md

 ## About the foundation

-The "Stiching NixOS Foundation" is a registered non-profit organisation at the Chamber of commerce (Kamer van Koophandel) in Utrecht, The Netherlands.
+The "Stichting NixOS Foundation" is a registered non-profit organisation at the Chamber of commerce (Kamer van Koophandel) in Utrecht, The Netherlands.
 The KvK number is 63520583.

 ### Board members